 Clicking on the picture will take you to the flickr page where you can download the full size png image and use it for your own invitations or envelopes.

 I hope this helps you guys in some way.
 I’m sorry I can’t do more, but I have seen too many bloggers get in trouble for copyright infringements and I do NOT want to be one of them.
-If you have any other questions feel free to ask and I will answer what I can!Don\'t miss out on new posts.
-Subscribe to Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
+If you have any other questions feel free to ask and I will answer what I can!Do NOT miss a single post.
+Subscribe to weekly recaps for Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Thank you for supporting Ashlee Marie when you shop!